Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 * Sell any type of media file that you upload to your WordPress site.
 For example: you can sell ebooks (PDF), music files (MP3), audio files, videos, photos, images etc.
 * Your customers will automatically get an email with the media file that they paid for.
 * Show a nicely formatted product display box on the fly using a simple shortcode.
-* You can use Paypal sandbox to do testing if needed (before you go live).
+* You can use PayPal sandbox to do testing if needed (before you go live).
 * Collect special instructions from your customers on the PayPal checkout page.
 * The orders menu will show you all the orders that you have received from your site.
 * Ability to configure an email that will get sent to your buyers after they purchase your product.